 1. Homiletics. - The training for pulpit work begins in the Junior year.
 Two periods per week throughout the year are devoted to the study of homiletical principles and to practical work in the writing of outlines.
-The course culminates in the writing of two sermons on texts that have been studied by the entire class.
+The course, which includes some practice preaching before the class, culminates in the writing of two sermons on texts that have been studied by the entire class.
 After review by the instructor, the students are encouraged to preach these sermons in public, but not until after the Easter recess of their Junior year.